revyos-rocm/rocm-rocsparse/docs/reference/generic.rst

 Sparse generic functions
 ********************************************************************

-This module holds all sparse generic routines.
+This module contains all sparse generic routines.

 The sparse generic routines describe some of the most common operations that manipulate sparse matrices and vectors.
-The generic API is more flexible than the other rocSPARSE APIs in that it is easy to set different index types, data types and compute types.
-For some generic routines, for example SpMV, the generic API also allows users to select different algorithms which have different performance characteristics depending on the sparse matrix being operated on.
+The generic API is more flexible than the other rocSPARSE APIs because it is easy to set different index types, data types, and compute types.
+For some generic routines, for example, SpMV, the generic API also lets users select different algorithms which have different performance characteristics depending on the sparse matrix being operated on.

 rocsparse_axpby()